philipmyint/LPJ-GUESS/README.md

 # LPJ-GUESS
 ## About

 Repository for getting started with LPJ-GUESS on UC Merced HPC clusters, based on earlier modifications to that code from Weichao Guo.
 Contact info: Philip Myint (pmyint@ucmerced.edu).
-Date that this README was created: 2024/08/18.
+This README was created on 2024/08/18 (August 8, 2024).
 This date will be referred to below as the "current date".

 ## Getting Started